-If your trip to Horsham is all organized but your travel itinerary is looking a bit empty, we can give you a helping hand.Not far from the heart of the city, Horsham Park is one attraction to consider adding to your to-do list.
-If you still have room on your itinerary, The Capitol Horsham and Southwater Country Park will keep you busy as well.
+If your trip to Horsham is all locked in but your itinerary is looking a bit empty, let us give you a few hints and tips.Close to the center, Horsham Park is one sight you might like to consider adding to your must-see list.
+The Capitol Horsham and Southwater Country Park are also nearby and worth a pit stop.

 Lancing Beach (15 miles away).